 IRELAND WEATHER FORECAST: Weather forecast for Ireland from Met Eireann for the coming week

-The weather forecast for Ireland for the coming week from Met Eireann is the unsettled weather to continue with showers throughout the week with temperatures hovering in the low 20 degree range.
+Cloudy with a band of rain spreading from the south on Thursday night.
+The rain heavy and persistent with thunder likely over southern areas.
+Lows of 12 to 15 degrees in a freshening southeast to east wind.

-The weather forecast for Ireland for Monday from Met Eireann is for it to be dry and bright in the east at first but scattered showers will occur over the western half of the country.
-The showers will become widespread through the course of the afternoon and evening, some of the showers heavy with the risk of thunderstorms.
-Some bright or sunny spells between the showers.
-Highs of 17 to 20 degrees in moderate southwest breezes which will be fresh to strong and gusty around showers and on coasts.
+The weather forecast for Ireland for Friday from Met Eireann is for heavy rain over the northern half of the country to start the day.
+Further south, a few showers will occur.
+The rain in the north will clear by afternoon and brighter weather with frequent showers will follow, some of the showers heavy with the risk of thunder.
+Highs of 20 to 23 degrees in a moderate to fresh easterly breeze veering southwest, winds will be strong along coasts.

-The outlook for Monday night is for the showers to die out and long clear spells to develop with light winds and temperatures of 11 or 12 degrees.

-The weather forecast for Ireland for Tuesday from Met Eireann is for the showers to return once again through the day with similar temperatures of 18 to 22 degrees, in light southerly winds.
-The showers will die out on Tuesday night again and the winds gradually become southwesterly.
+Current indications suggest the weather in Ireland will stay changeable over the weekend with showers or longer spells of rain.
+It will be a blustery day Saturday with gales possible along west and northwest coasts.
+Temperatures around average for the time of year.

 Leave your comment